Andy4495/Wireless-Sensor-Receiver-Hub/Ethernet.md

 ### Notes on the library ###

-* While the file w5200.cpp defines a symbol "SPI_CS", the actual symbol used in the code as the SPI chip select for the W5200 chip is actually just called "SS" (see w5200.h).
+* While the file w5200.cpp defines a symbol "SPI_CS", other parts of the code use the internally-defined "SS" symbol as the SPI chip select.
-* A better approach would be to require that a symbol called "W5200_CS" be defined in the application code (e.g. the constructor), not hardcoded in the library
+* A better approach would be to use a single symbol and require that its value be defined in the application code (e.g. the constructor), not hardcoded in the library
     * This would allow the application to decide on the chip select pin, not hardcoded in the library
 * The library currently hard codes the spi clock divider as DIV8.
 It may be possible to speed this up with additional testing.